-Someone recently shared he did not want social media icons like Facebook and LinkedIn on his new website.
+A client once shared that he did not want social media icons like Facebook and LinkedIn on his new website.
 He felt they were distracting and would only drive visitor traffic away from his business website.

-To those engaged in social media, his idea might sound terrible.
+To those engaged in social media marketing, his idea might sound terrible.
 That’s because it is.
-On the surface, keeping prospects on your website and less distracted sounds right, but it’s missing the entire point – and opportunities – of social media.
+On the surface, keeping prospects on your website sounds right.

 A website is designed to increase your business.
-However, long before prospects answer your call to, “Buy from us,” they will more likely answer your call to, “Get to know us.”
+Long before prospects answer your call to, “Buy from us,” they will more likely answer your call to, “Get to know us.”

-So, yes, social media icons on your website will drive visitor traffic away from your website.
-If your site visitors like what they see on your social media accounts, they are sure to return your site for more, and eventually buy from you.
+So, yes, social media icons and links on your website will drive visitor traffic away from your website.
+But you should have a strong presence on your social accounts already.
+If you haven’t shared a post in over a year, maybe your priorities should shift.
+If your current profiles are up to date with engaging content, site visitors will like what they see.
+Then, they will be sure to return your site for more and eventually buy from you.

 We are passionate about helping businesses grow.

 Join our community and get more great info and tips like this in your inbox!